lumada-design/hv-uikit-react/MIGRATION_v3x.md

 `HvCard` must now be built using `children` composition, and as so, all the "hoisted" props from `HvCard`'s sub-components were removed.

-We recommend you build it using `HvCardHeader`, `HvCardContent` and `HvCardMedia`, although it's not necessary.
+We recommend you build it using `HvCardHeader`, `HvCardContent` and `HvCardMedia`, although it's not strictly necessary.
 `HvCardFooter` was removed, and we recommend you replace it with `HvActionBar`.

-It's internal selection control was also removed, and you can control selection using the `selectable`, `selected`.
+Its internal selection control was also removed, and you can control the selection mechanism using the `selectable`, `selected`.

 - `isSelectable` renamed to `selectable`.
-- `checked` renamed to `selected`, and is no longed tied to a selection checkbox.
+- `checked` renamed to `selected`, and is no longer tied to a selection checkbox.

 - `cardButtonProps` removed.
 - `checkboxProps` removed.